Los Angeles Rams vs. Green Bay Packers NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- The two teams combine to average 49.6 points per game, 3.1 more than the total in this contest.
+- The two teams combine to average 49.6 points per game, 3.1 more than the over/under in this contest.

-- The 42.2 combined points per game that these two squads have allowed this season are 4.3 fewer than the 46.5 total in this contest.
+- The 42.2 combined points per game that these two squads have allowed this season are 4.3 fewer than the 46.5 over/under in this contest.

 - Rams games this season feature an average total of 50.7 points, a number 4.2 points higher than Sunday's over/under.